rreichenbach/autheo-dev-rr/flowise/README.md

 - A React frontend
 - Third-party node integrations

-This Docker setup includes several vector databases that can be used with Flowise:
+This Docker setup uses the official Flowise Docker image and includes several vector databases that can be used with Flowise:
 - Milvus - A cloud-native vector database for similarity search
 - Qdrant - A vector search engine
 - Redis - An in-memory data structure store